How can i increase my estrogen naturally

 6. B vitamins:

-B vitamins, including B6, B9 (folate), and B12, are crucial for maintaining healthy estrogen levels in the body.
+Certain vitamins, including B vitamins such as B6, B9 (folate), and B12, are crucial for maintaining healthy estrogen levels in the body.
 Vitamin B6 helps regulate the hormonal balance, while B9 and B12 are vital for cell function and DNA production, which are important for hormone creation.
-Low levels of these vitamins can lead to a decrease in estrogen, and an increase in symtoms such as fatigue, low mood, hot flushes and brain fog.
+Low levels of these vitamins can lead to a decrease in estrogen, and an increase in symptoms such as fatigue, low mood, hot flushes and brain fog.

 You’ll find the full suite of B vitamins included in our Energy support supplement.